Skip to main content

 PC Hardware and Unity Version

-The CGI Scene Database was developed using Unity v2021.3 LTS (long term support).
-The Scenes can also be used in newer versions of Unity, but may require fixing compilation errors when importing.
+The CGI Scene Database was developed using Unity v2021.3 LTS (long-term support).
+Scenes may also be imported into newer Unity versions, but may require resolving compilation errors on import.

 Scene performance was tested with the following PC specifications: